What is yeast protein?

 What are the benefits of yeast proteins compared to whey proteins and plant proteins?

 Yeast protein contains an exceptional composition of over 80% high-quality protein.
-Its leucine content and total BCAA conten rivals whey protein.
+Its leucine content and total BCAA content rivals whey protein.
 As a slow-digesting protein, yeast protein offers a gradual and consistent supply of amino acids, providing a sustained release.
 Furthermore, yeast protein is enriched with functional polysaccharides that are beneficial for gut health.
-As a fermentation product, yeast protein excels over plant proteins in terms of its neutral taste, reliable supply chain, and reduced land requirements for production.
+As a fermentation product, yeast protein excels over plant proteins in terms of its neutral taste, allergen-friendly, reliable supply chain, and reduced land requirements for production.
 These qualities make yeast protein an excellent choice for consumers seeking alternatives to animal protein supplements, while also addressing sustainability concerns.

 What are the benefits of fermented yeast protein?